awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

 Cross\-cluster search has several important limitations:
 + You can only implement cross\-cluster search on domains created on or after June 3rd, 2020\.
 + You can't connect to self\-managed OpenSearch/Elasticsearch clusters\.
-+ You can't connect to domains in different AWS Regions\.
 + A domain can have a maximum of 20 outgoing connections\.
 Similarly, a domain can have a maximum of 20 incoming connections\.
 In other words, one domain can connect to a maximum of 20 other domains\.
 + Domains must either share the same major version, or be on the final minor version and the next major version \(for example, 6\.8 and 7\.x are compatible\)\.
 + You can't use custom dictionaries or SQL with cross\-cluster search\.